david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-25b14.
+The latest version is Release v-25b26.

 Recent fixes/updates:
+* Fixed Tween behaviour inconsistency #162
+* Closed with updated docs: Dev version tweening is broken for left and up #163
+* Improved startup so initial load gets compile but no clear #139
+* Fixed doc for key_repeat_interval #161
+* Fixed export filename issues #138
+* Compiled all the gallery programs and fixed a few minor bugs

+Older fixes/updates:
 * Fixed: A loop for late rules AND a subroutine stops the main loop from working #153 (inherited from PS)
 * Fixed: ENIGMASH verbose_logging maxes out CPU #150 (see issue for details) (inherited from PS)
 * Fixed: The "no" rule not expanded when used with a tag which is also a rule prefix #145
 * Fixed twiddle background colour (outside clip zone)
 * Fixed debug log print-out for startloop, endloop, no gap (inherited from PS)

-Older fixes/updates:
 * Fix issues with error checking of numeric settings
 * Fix smoothscreen multi-undo does not track the player #157
 * Fix smoothscreen and canvas sprites oddity #158